40843245/git-tutorial/git/command/command list.md

 e4f5g6h HEAD@{1}: checkout: moving from main to feature/X
 i7j8k9l HEAD@{2}: commit (initial): Initial commit
 ```

+##### restrictions
+It can **only** be used for local repo.

+It will not show changes where your `HEAD` or branch pointers are pointing for a shared repo and a remote repo etc

+##### Remarks
+1. These entries have an expiration time

+   - by default, 90 days for reachable entries
+   - by default, 30 days for unreachable ones

+After an entry expires, it will be freed (or pruned) by garbage collection in Git (`git gc`)

 ##### reference
 + [Google Gemini's response -- How to show tracking of commit?](https://g.co/gemini/share/6db04d2667d4)